Tanzania Itinerary: 2 Weeks

 • Seeing gazelle, wildebeest, zebras, flamingos, storks, vultures, warthogs, and impala.

-• Watching jackals and hyenas eating a dead water buffalo in a mud pit.
+• Jackals and hyenas eating a dead water buffalo in a mud pit.

 • Our first lion spotting!
-Several cubs popped out, and we were so excited!
+Several cubs popped out!
 One of the mother lions came over and was extremely close to the jeep.

-• Witnessing a herd of about twenty elephants walk by; a very awe-inspiring moment.
+• A herd of about twenty elephants walk by; a very awe-inspiring moment.

-Lodging: Kati Kati Tented Camp (amazing staff, stunning views, and up-close wildlife encounters)
+Lodging: Kati Kati Tented Camp (stunning views, and up-close wildlife encounters)

 Day 8: Safari ⇒ Serengeti National Park